 For those who had alignment issues as children but didn’t get braces at the time, there are still options available to properly align teeth.
 One of the most popular options are clear aligner trays.
 For those with mildly crooked teeth, the solution may be to wear clear aligners.
 These acrylic devices are molded to the teeth.
 Patients wear a series of them that slowly push their teeth into alignment over time.
 Aligners are great for those who are wary of using braces; they are all but invisible to the naked eye and are easily removed to eat.

-You may need to use traditional braces.
-Whether you have had braces before or you need them for the first time, braces can improve your oral health.
+You may need to use traditional dental braces.
+Whether you have had braces before or need them for the first time, braces can improve your oral health.
 They are also easier to wear than ever.
-Orthodontists install the braces to your teeth after creating a mold.
+Orthodontists install the braces on your teeth after creating a mold.

 This helps them ensure that the braces and wiring will fit within your mouth perfectly.
 Like veneers, braces will slowly move your teeth into the correct position over time.
 Because they are made of metal and other durable materials, they are better at performing jobs that require more force.

 For those who really want to speed up the time they have to wear braces, you might also consider wearing headgear with your braces.
 When worn overnight, the headgear can move your teeth into place even faster.

 After you have had veneers or braces do their work, you may need to wear permanent retainers.
 These are durable strips of metal that rest along the inside of your teeth.
 Their job is to prevent your teeth from shifting.
 Permanent retainers may be the best option to prevent teeth shifting.

 Because teeth naturally shift over time, having a set of retainers can keep the teeth in line rather than moving around in your mouth.
 To avoid wearing braces again in the future, it is wise to consider having retainers installed.